Navigating the talent crunch: How technology and retention strategies can fortify the accounting profession

 Automation, AI, and smart software solutions can significantly speed up tasks, making work less tedious and more rewarding.

 This increased efficiency frees up accountants to focus on value-added services like client advisory.
-Not only does this enhance job satisfaction, thereby aiding in employee retention, but it can also open new revenue streams that don’t require additional headcount.
+Not only does this enhance job satisfaction, thereby aiding in employee retention, but it can also open up new revenue streams that don’t require additional headcount.

 The role of specialised services in retention